We can provide support so you can live in your own home; we call this supported living.

 You will be encouraged to make your own choices about daily living, we provide support to help you do lots of things like:

 - getting out and about.

-If we agree that supported living is right for you we will help you choose:
+To understand how much support you need we will carry out an assessment.
+If we agree supported living is the right option for you we will help you choose:

-- who provides your support.
-You can choose the support provider you think gives you the best service
+- who provides your support: you can choose your support provider

 How much will I pay?

 - how much money you have

 - not everyone will pay the same amount.